Dress to impress at home: Retailers recast spring looks for coronavirus lockdowns

-NEW YORK (Reuters) - Desperate to sell pricey spring looks during the coronavirus lockdown, retailers are turning to social media to show their latest styles in somber, stay-at-home settings.
+NEW YORK, April 2 (Reuters) - Desperate to sell pricey spring looks during the coronavirus lockdown, retailers are turning to social media to show their latest styles in somber, stay-at-home settings.

 The sexy, $298 Reformation summer dress?
 A model wears it lounging alone on her bed.
 The $148 lime green miniskirt with buttons?
 It looks fine next to the house plant.